marcdegraef/sampleRFZ/README.md

 ```fortran
 make -j
 ```
 (or nmake on Windows) and the *sampleRFZ* program should be compiled along with the *sampleRFZLib* library.
+The executable can then be found in the *sampleRFZbuild/Bin* folder; place this folder in your PATH to have easy access to the program.